 WHO Framework Convention on Tobacco Control (WHO FCTC)

-The WHO FCTC was developed in response to the globalization of the tobacco epidemic.
-It is an evidence-based treaty that reaffirms all people’s right to the highest standard of health.
+The WHO Framework Convention on Tobacco Control provides a global response to a global problem – namely, the tobacco epidemic.
+It is an evidence-based treaty that reaffirms all people's right to the highest standard of health.
 The WHO FCTC is a milestone in the promotion of public health and provides new legal dimensions for international health cooperation.

 It is the first treaty negotiated under the auspices of WHO.
 The WHO FCTC was adopted by the World Health Assembly on 21 May 2003 and entered into force on 27 February 2005.
-It has since become one of the most widely embraced treaties in United Nations history and has been ratified by 168 countries, globally.
-In the WHO European Region, 47 countries and the European Community are Parties.
+Since its entry into force in 2005, this international treaty has become one of the most rapidly and widely embraced treaties in United Nations (UN) history.
+To date, 180 countries globally have ratified the WHO FCTC, including 50 WHO European Member States.

 - Protect public health policies from commercial and other vested interests of the tobacco industry (Article 5.3)